 The International Education Stream (IES) in Manitoba has 3 pathways for students who complete their program in the province.
 So more options

 - Career Employment Pathway (all levels of study)

 - Graduate Internship Pathway (Masters and Doctoral students)

 - International Student Entrepreneur Pilot (you need a business plan)

 More information on each of the programs is available here

 They have a lot of juicy nomination programs for students in New Brunswick, including the Atlantic Permanent Residence program.
 I explained this program here.
 It is available for students in all the four (4) Atlantic provinces.

 They also have the New Brunswick Express Entry that students can apply for when their program is near completion or just completed.
-You either provide your proof of enrolment in school or proof that you just completed the program.
+You either provide your proof of enrolment in school or proof that you just completed the program within the last 6 months.
 You can read more about that here.

 On April 1, 2022, New Brunswick is also starting a nomination program for students who graduate from 4 private career colleges and studied 19 identified occupations.
 You can read more about this here